 These days, its not a matter of "if" you'll get a scratch, it's when.
 Unfortunately, bodywork scratches happen often and they cost a premium to fix.
-Luckily, you don't have to be a detailing specialist to remove unsightly scratches or even paint transfers.
+Luckily, you don't have to be a professional detailer to remove unsightly scratches or even paint transfers.

-These repair kits can help to remove light to medium scratches.
-They all come with a scratch removal compound, but some also come with abrasive materials like wet sanding sponges and pads.
+These repair kits can help to remove light to medium scratches (clearcoat).
+They all come with a scratch removal compound and some also come with abrasive materials like wet sanding sponges and pads.

 1. Meguiar's Ultimate Compound